jcarlson212/garry-chess-dpo/README.md

 ## Overview

-**Grandmaster-DPO** is a research project exploring whether **Direct Preference Optimization (DPO)** can be used to learn **fine-grained, individual Grandmaster playing styles** from historical chess games—while preserving stability, human-likeness, and tactical soundness.
+**GarryChess-DPO** is a research project exploring whether **Direct Preference Optimization (DPO)** can be used to learn **fine-grained, individual Grandmaster playing styles** from historical chess games—while preserving stability, human-likeness, and tactical soundness.

 Starting from **Maia-2**, a neural policy calibrated to human play around the ~2000 Elo level, we apply **preference-based learning** using pairwise move preferences extracted from Grandmaster games.
 Rather than optimizing for engine strength, the objective is to **systematically prefer the moves a specific Grandmaster would choose over plausible alternatives**, while remaining close to the base human-calibrated policy.